Akihabara: 10 Best Things to Do in Otaku Heaven

 Magical Lollipop

-Magical Lollipop is one of the most well known and highly rated maid cafes in the whole of the Akihabara area.
-The theme here is magic, and all of the maids are dressed up as cute magical girl apprentices in training to become worthy of saving and serving the “heros” that are their customers.
-With a following of over 60,000 subscribers on YouTube, they post videos for those new to the topic of maid cafes, those who are working as maids, and even videos that take you behind the scenes for a look at what maid cafes are really about.
+Magical Lollipop is one of the most well known and highly rated maid cafes in all of Akihabara.
+The theme here is magic, and all of the maids are dressed up as cute magical girl apprentices in training to become worthy of saving and serving the “heroes” that are their customers.
+With a following of over 60,000 subscribers on YouTube, they post videos for those new to the topic of maid cafes, advertising the staff members, and even videos that take you behind the scenes for a look at what maid cafes are really about.
 The cafe itself is known to be a welcoming place even for first timers so this may be the spot for you if you’re coming to Akihabara for the first time.

 Magical Lollipop Official Website